Snipedprox/Verizon/README.md

  add me on discord  Evade#6600

  with that said
- # I hope you have a wonderful day and happy new year and happy coding!
+ # I hope you have a wonderful day and happy new year and happy coding! ( if u want to support u can give me nitro since getting animated emotes is hard )